ExplicITConsulting/set-outlooksignatures.com/details.en.md

 ---
-layout: page
+layout: "page"
 lang: "en"
 locale: "en"
-title: Technical details, requirements and usage
+title: "Technical details, requirements and usage"
-subtitle: What it needs, how it works and how to use it
+subtitle: "What it needs, how it works and how to use it"
 description: "Discover Set-OutlookSignatures technical details: system requirements, supported platforms, template formats, group logic, variables, and simulation mode."
 hero_link: /quickstart/
 hero_link_text: "<span><b>Quick Start Guide</b></span>"